 Teaser trailer for The Girl in the Mirror, a Sarah Greene Mystery.

-Check out the teaser trailer for my new paranormal mystery, The Girl in the Mirror.
+Check out the teaser trailer for my new supernatural suspense novel, The Girl in the Mirror.
 This is the first book in my new Sarah Greene Mysteries series, and I couldn’t be more excited.
 Enjoy!

 Wow, it looks like Spooky Mrs. Green is at it again.
 If you like witches, werewolves, and vampires, then check out her latest novel, Heart of the Vampire.